psylinse/stream-hubspot-chat-transcript/README.md

 const customerToken = client.createToken(customer.id);
 ```

-The frontend then follows a similar process as the backend but is out of the scope of this post.
+At this point, the frontend code has everything it needs to start a chat session.
+We won't touch on the frontend code in this post.
+It follows a similar process as the backend.
+Feel free to check out the source code if you're curious.
 To learn more check out [this example](https://github.com/nparsons08/stream-hubspot-contacts).

 ## Step 4: Webhook handler

-The `backend/routes/index.js` file also contains the `webhook` endpoint.
+The `backend/routes/index.js` file also contains the `/webhooks` endpoint.
 Here is the process flow of this endpoint:

 1. Receive a request from the Stream webhook service.
-2. If the webhook is initiated by a new message event (`new.message`), continue, otherwise do nothing.
+1. If the webhook is initiated by a new message event (`message.new`), continue, otherwise do nothing.
-3. Store the message body and channel id from the webhook request.
-4. Use `axios` to retrieve any existing chat transcript from the HubSpot.
+1. Use `axios` to retrieve any existing chat transcript from the HubSpot, using the `channelId` as the HubSpot contact id since we set the channel to the HubSpot record id previously.
-5. Save a local version of the chat transcript, and append the new message.
+1. Append the new message to the previous transcript record.
-6. Use `axios` to update the custom `chat_transcript` HubSpot contact property.
+1. Use `axios` to update the custom `chat_transcript` HubSpot contact property.

 And here's the code: